Funding

 2020 : Presentation of the Funding Awards of the University Society

-For the second time, the Inpijn Bakker Grunwald Prizes and the Prize for Excellent Junior Research were awarded by the University Society.
+For the second time, the Inpijn Bakker Grunwald Prizes and the Prize for Excellent Junior Researchers were awarded by the University Society.
 The doctoral prizes are endowed with €1,500 each and the habilitation prize with €3,000.
 Even though the award ceremony could not take place due to the pandemic, we would like to congratulate our award winners!

 The Inpijn Bakker Grunwald Prizes were awarded for two outstanding dissertations to Dr. Anna Bernzen on the topic "Courtroom reporting.
 A contemporary framework for the work of media representatives in German courts" and Dr. Jonas Richter on the topic "Quantum many-body dynamics of isolated systems close to and far away from equilibrium".